 From the 2nd until the 4th of December 2022, the Annual Meeting of the European Forum for Democracy and Solidarity took place in Skopje, North Macedonia.
-Representatives and politicians from social-democratic foundations, think tanks and parties gathered in the Macedonian capital to discuss the political situation in the region, the perspective on EU membership and gender equality.
+Representatives and politicians from social-democratic foundations, think tanks, and parties gathered in the Macedonian capital to discuss the political situation in the region, the perspective on EU membership, and gender equality.

 It was fitting that the meeting took place in North Macedonia, a country that has made many strides in its democratic development.
 A social-democratic and progressive government has calmed tensions since 2017, following the country’s sharp democratic decline in the preceding years.

-In gender equality, too, it was pointed out by the Minister of Labor and Social Policy Jovana Trenchevska that North Macedonia stands out in the region, with a woman vice-chair of the social-democratic party and multiple women ministers in government.
+In gender equality, too, it was pointed out by the Minister of Labor and Social Policy Jovana Trenchevska that North Macedonia stands out in the region, with a woman vice-chair of the social-democratic party and multiple women ministers in the government.

 Women’s rights as a canary in the coal mine

 Yet still, said Sanja Lukarevska, director of the Macedonian public revenue office, “we are facing political forces in this country that oppose our European and democratic values.”
-She said the task for the social-democrats in North Macedonia is “to create an elastic democracy” that can defend itself against such forces.
+She said the task for the social democrats in North Macedonia is “to create an elastic democracy” that can defend itself against such forces.